 Some cryptocurrency exchanges ban VPN IP address ranges as a countermeasure against scammers and bots.
 It's very likely that the hackers have used free VPNs already and got their IP address ranges blacklisted, which would mean that you can't re-access the site.
 Paid VPNs, however, invest a great deal into their services, so you're far less likely to run into similar issues with a paid provider.

 Finally, free VPNs usually restrict how much data you can use in a specific time frame.
 Some only give you 10 GBs per month, which won't likely be enough.
 You may blaze through that amount in a day, which makes a free VPN as a choice questionable.
+In the meantime, premium VPNs, such as NordVPN, have no limitations either around data or speed and have a full stack of advanced features.

-Based on the tips and lists that I've included, now you should better understand how using a VPN can be useful for cryptocurrency enthusiasts.
+Based on the tips and lists that we've included, now you should better understand how using a VPN can be useful for cryptocurrency enthusiasts.
 Hopefully, these tips will help you to steer out of trouble when you're surfing the web.

 What is the best VPN for crypto trading?